 The essential health benefits include the following items and services:

-Grandfathered plans (those that an employer bought before March 23, 2010) aren’t required to contain the essential health benefits, but they do need to comply with Alaska laws.
+Grandfathered plans (those that an employer bought before March 23, 2010) aren’t required to contain the essential health benefits, but they do need to comply with State laws.
 Also, some types of insurance, such as indemnity policies, aren’t subject to the ACA and don’t count as minimum essential coverage for tax purposes.

 Employers must give new employees at least 31 days from their start date to enroll in a health plan.
 After this time, employees may be required to wait up to one year for the next open enrollment period to join.
 Insurance companies must offer a 31-day open enrollment period annually.